AnotherSamWilson/miceforest/README.md

     ## [0.22, 0.65, 0.7, 0.81, 0.78, 0.86, 0.81]

-In this instance, we went from a \~32% accuracy (which is expected with random sampling) to an accuracy of \~86% after the first iteration.
-The accuracy kind of floundered around afterwards.
-However, notice the accuracy we achieved at the last iteration, after parameter tuning.
+In this instance, we went from a \~32% accuracy (which is expected with random sampling) to an accuracy of \~65% after the first iteration.
+This isn’t the best example, since our kernel so far has been abused to show the flexability of the imputation procedure.

 ## The MICE Algorithm